What is famciclovir?

 - If you are allergic to famciclovir or any other medicines.

 - About any medical conditions you have or have had, for example, or problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of using famciclovir during pregnancy.
-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children may include other recommendations on the use of famciclovir during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of famciclovir during pregnancy.
 Please refer to these guidelines for additional information.